sjconstantinides/recordOverflowLibrary/README.md

 ### Test data
 The test data can be generated to simulate a real data set.
-The assumption is that in an actual transaction system, the transaction IDs will be created externally to this code and sent in.
-For test purposes, the creation date of the transaction is used as the transaction ID
+The assumption is that in an actual system, the element IDs will be created externally to this code and sent in.
+For test purposes, the creation date of the element is used as the element ID